Create a mutator

 Introduction

-Mutators are configurable APIs that allow a client to write data to the User Store.
+Mutators are configurable APIs that allow a client to update data in the User Store.
 Mutators (write APIs) can be thought of as the complement to accessors (read APIs).
 Mutators are intended to capture and store a user's consented purposes alongside their sensitive data.
 Purposes are passed in context at execution time.

 Creating a Mutator